Call to speak with our helpful office staff9 a.m. to 5 p.m. Monday–Friday, or complete a contact form anytime.

 To prepare for surgery, quit smoking if you smoke, exercise on a regular basis to improve your recovery rate and stop taking any nonessential medications or herbal remedies that may react with anesthetics or other medications.

 The healthier you are, the more you can reduce your risks of surgical complications.
 Healthier patients also recover from surgery quicker than patients in poor health.

 Minimally invasive surgeries offer several advantages over open surgery, which typically requires large incisions, muscle stripping, more anesthesia, a long hospital stay and a long recuperation period.
 Minimally invasive spine surgery offers benefits, such as:

 At Kayal Pain & Spine Center, you’re in the hands of an elite surgical team that’s focused on you.
 Our team uses its knowledge and advanced training, and takes a customized, progressive approach to your health—enabling you to overcome pain and limitations, get stronger and faster, and live the active life you deserve.
-Our expertise and commitment to optimizing health are the reasons patients from Franklin Lakes, Glen Rock, Westwood and throughout Bergen County turn to Kayal Pain & Spine Center for minimally invasive spine and neck surgeries, spinal disc surgery and more.
+Our expertise and commitment to optimizing health are the reasons patients from Franklin Lakes, Glen Rock, Westwood, Paramus and throughout Bergen County turn to Kayal Pain & Spine Center for minimally invasive spine and neck surgeries, spinal disc surgery and more.